ceford/cefjdemos-data-jdm-help-en/articles/menu-items-common/menu-item-article-options.md

 Not all of the following fields are present in all menu item types!

-- **Title** Show or Hide the Article's Title.
+- **Title** Show or hide the Article's Title.
 - **Linked Titles** Show the title as a link to the article.
 - **Intro Text** Show or hide the Intro Text in the full article display.
 - **Position of Article Info**
-  - Above: Puts the article information block above the text.
+  - *Above* Puts the article information block above the text.
-  - Below: Puts the article information block below the text.
+  - *Below* Puts the article information block below the text.
-  - Split: Splits the article information block into 2 separate blocks.
+  - *Split* Splits the article information block into 2 separate blocks.
     One block is above and the other is below the text.
 - **Article Info Title** Displays 'Details' on top of the article information block.